Neighbourhoods in Brussels: Flagey (Malibran)

 Located in the centre of Ixelles, around the Place Eugène Flagey/Eugène Flageyplein, this district includes the Cité de l'Aulne, the smaller Malibran and Gray districts, as well as several cultural sites.
-The former headquarters of the Belgian National Institute of Radio Broadcasting (INR/NIR) has been converted into a trendy cultural centre, largely financed by the Flemish Community; the Place Flagey is also home to the French-language architecture school La Cambre.
-The district also has a notable Portuguese community among its diverse immigrant population, which is conspicuous because of the Pessoa monument and bars.
+The former headquarters of the Belgian National Institute of Radio Broadcasting (INR/NIR) has been converted into a cultural centre, largely financed by the Flemish Community; the Place Flagey is also home to the French-language architecture school La Cambre.
+The district also has a Portuguese community among its diverse immigrant population, which is conspicuous because of the Pessoa monument and bars.